 As a general rule, a suspended student may not receive transfer credit for any course work taken at another institution during the two terms immediately following the suspension.
-With the prior approval of the Vice President for Academic Affairs, a suspended student may take one or more courses at another institution for transfer credit at Virginia Wesleyan; a student granted approval must submit an official transcript of all such course work at the other institution as one condition of readmission to the University.
+With the prior approval of the Provost, a suspended student may take one or more courses at another institution for transfer credit at Virginia Wesleyan; a student granted approval must submit an official transcript of all such course work at the other institution as one condition of readmission to the University.